 - Shelly of Los Angeles

-In addition to being a stunning addition to your home furnishings, there are endless uses for these versatile furniture pieces.
-With all of the small drawers and compartments they make excellent places to store your jewelry, family photographs or other small treasures.
-Cabinets with glass enclosed sections look wonderful as curio cabinets holding your favorite collectibles.
-If you are a crafter, store your scrapbooking, needlework or jewelry making supplies inside.
-The uses for antique and vintage dental cabinets are only limited by the design of the piece and your imagination.
+In addition to being a stunning addition to your home furnishings, these versatile pieces of furniture have an endless number of uses.
+All of the small drawers and compartments that they have make excellent places to store your jewelry, family photographs, or other small treasures.
+You can easily convert cabinets with glass enclosed sections into unique curios that display all of your favorite collectibles with elegance.
+Crafters can store their scrapbooking, needlework, or jewelry making supplies inside.
+Basically, the uses for antique dental cabinets are only limited by your imagination.